October 28, 2008, WDAN hosted a special broadcast which took place

 Basketball games and the Saturday night syndicated oldie show was

 canceled.
-PD, and morning jock during the late 90’s
+PD, and morning jock during the late 90’s to the

 point of my leaving in 2002 was Carol Wade.
 Jocks during that